levismwangi/iam_project/README.md

 ## Known Issues & Workarounds

 ### SignInLogs table not found
 Alert rules that query `SignInLogs` will fail on first deploy because the table doesn't exist until sign-in data starts flowing into Log Analytics.
+This is why `signin_outside_trusted` and `impossible_travel` are currently commented out in `modules/monitoring/main.tf`.

 **Fix:**
-1. Comment out `signin_outside_trusted` and `impossible_travel` in `modules/monitoring/main.tf`
-2. Run `terraform apply` — everything else deploys including diagnostic settings
+1. Run `terraform apply` — everything else deploys including diagnostic settings
-3. Sign out and back into the Portal with your admin account
+2. Sign out and back into the Portal with your admin account
-4. Wait 10-15 minutes for the first sign-in logs to stream through
+3. Wait 10-15 minutes for the first sign-in logs to stream through
-5. Verify the table exists: **Log Analytics → Logs → run `SignInLogs | take 5`**
+4. Verify the table exists: **Log Analytics → Logs → run `SignInLogs | take 5`**
-6. Uncomment the two rules and re-run `terraform apply`
+5. Uncomment the two rules in `modules/monitoring/main.tf` and re-run `terraform apply`

-### PIM 403 PermissionScopeNotGranted
-Terraform cannot create PIM eligible assignments without the **Privileged Role Administrator** role on your account.

-**Fix:** Entra ID → Roles and administrators → Privileged Role Administrator → Add assignments → your account → wait 30 seconds → re-run `terraform apply`
+6. Still needs proper testing once uncommented — haven't validated these two against real sign-in patterns yet

+### PRT replay rule needs the watchlist populated first
+The `prt_replay_detection` rule explicitly suppresses all findings until the `KnownUserAppDevice` watchlist has at least one item (to avoid every sign-in scoring a false +2 on a cold-start empty baseline).
+Run `.github/workflows/watchlist-refresh.yml` manually at least once after deploying the monitoring module, before expecting this rule to produce anything.

+### Illicit consent grant and PRT rules — untested
+Both rules are deployed and syntactically valid, but I haven't yet generated a real (or safely simulated) test event for either — a genuine high-privilege OAuth consent grant, or a non-interactive sign-in pattern matching the PRT composite score.
+Until that's done, treat both as "should work based on the KQL logic" rather than "verified working."

 ### Key Vault Forbidden on secret set
 If you get a 403 when setting Key Vault secrets via CLI, your account lacks an access policy or RBAC role on the vault.